 While reducing the number of illegally passed school buses is easier said than done, I hope your district has a great working relationship with local law enforcement to not only promote public awareness but to enforce the law and hold violators accountable for their actions.
 The problem is certainly complex, but I believe public education and awareness are key components to preventing these senseless tragedies.

-In closing, Halloween has finally passed which could mean only one thing…the holiday season is upon us!
+In closing, Halloween has finally passed which could mean only one thing … the holiday season is upon us!
 YAY!!
-We’re two weeks away from Thanksgiving break, which I know will be a much needed breather for us all.
-I hope you have a wonderful and restful break and enjoy time with your family & friends.
+We’re two weeks away from Thanksgiving break, which I know will be a much-needed breather for us all.
+I hope you have a wonderful and restful break and enjoy time with your family and friends.

 God Bless you all,

 Amy A. Scopac